-(herein called the "Union")

-- and -

-(herein called the "Producer")

-WHEREAS the Union is a trade union that represents Technicians engaged on a Motion Picture or Television production;

-AND WHEREAS the Union and the Producer have entered into a Voluntary Recognition Agreement for a pilot production named \\\\\\(insert name) and this pilot may become a series;

-NOW THEREFORE the Union and the Producer agree as follows:

-- 1. The Producer and the Union acknowledge the above recitals. - 2.
-The Union and the Producer agree that the Collective Agreement between the Union and the Canadian Media Producers Association effective January 1, 2022 to December 31, 2024 (the "Collective Agreement") shall apply to every season/cycle of the series that may be produced subsequent to the above-named pilot, including all amendments and/or renewals of such Collective Agreement. - 3.
-The Producer shall apply the Collective Agreement to all Technicians employed/engaged by the Producer on the series and the Collective Agreement shall be effective on the earliest of the following dates: - the date on which pre-production commences, or - the date on which any person is engaged to perform duties hereunder, or - the date on which a Deal Memo (as listed in Appendix D) is signed, or - the date on which this agreement is signed. - Any dispute with respect to the interpretation, application, administration or alleged violation of this Voluntary Recognition Agreement shall be resolved pursuant to Article 6 of the Collective Agreement.
+APPENDIX A2 SERIES AGREEMENT BETW EEN: NABET 700-M UNIFOR (herein called the "Union") - and - (herein called the "Producer" REAS the Union is a trade union that represents Technicians engaged on a Motion Picture or sion production; VHEREAS the Union and the Producer have entered into a Voluntary Recognition Agreement for a roduction named(insert name) and this pilot may become a series; NOW THEREFORE the Union and the Producer agree as follows: 1.
+The Producer and the Union acknowledge the above recitals.
+2. The Union and the Producer agree that the Collective Agreement between the Union and the Canadian Media Producers Association effective January 1, 2025 to December 31, 2027 (the "Collective Agreement") shall apply to every season/cycle of the series that may be produced subsequent to the above-named pilot, including all amendments and/or renewals of such Collective Agreement.
+3. The Producer shall apply the Collective Agreement to all Technicians employed/engaged by the Producer on the series and the Collective Agreement shall be effective on the earliest of the following dates: the date on which pre-production commences, or the date on which any person is engaged to perform duties hereunder, or the date on which a Deal Memo (as listed in Appendix D) is signed, or the date on which this agreement is signed.
+4. Any dispute with respect to the interpretation, application, administration or alleged violation of this Voluntary Recognition Agreement shall be resolved pursuant to Article 6 of the Collective Agreement.
+TNESS WHEREOF the Union and the Producer have executed this Voluntary Recognition ment this day of, 20 FOR 1 THE UNION: FOR THE PRODUCER: Signat ture Signature 30,000 •